giokincade/scalding-talk-examples/README.md

 ```
 This will download the VM image the first time it's run, so that might take a little while.

-To SSH into the VM
+To SSH into the VM:
 ```
 vagrant ssh
 ```

 You will find this repository at ~/development/host-repo

-To stop the VM
+To stop the VM:
 ```
 vagrant halt
 ```